Missouri Payroll Services

 Missouri pay frequency laws require employers to pay employees for wages earned at least two times per month and within sixteen days of the close of each payroll period.

 Executive, administrative, professional employees and employees compensated in whole or in part on a commission basis may be paid their salaries or commissions once per month.

 New Employer Rate (% Taxable Wages) 2.511

 Missouri Income Tax Withholding

-Every employer that has an office or does business in the state and pays wages must withhold Missouri income tax from wages paid to covered employees.
+Missouri requires all employers who have an office or do business in the state to withhold Missouri income tax from wages paid to covered employees.